Maudi84/static_mf/_posts/2013-12-28-introducing-hyde.md

 ---
 layout: post
-title: Introduction:
+title: Introducing Hyde
 ---

-My name is Maurice Foreman.
-I'm a software professional and a hardware enthusiast.
+Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
+It's based on [Poole](http://getpoole.com), the Jekyll butler.

 ### Built on Poole